(2419 House floor votes analyzed β so far...)

 Author: Candace Newell

-π Details π View Bill on Legislature WebsiteLast Action: Read by title, under the rules, referred to the Committee on Appropriations.
+π Details π View Bill on Legislature WebsiteLast Action: Taken by the Clerk of the House and presented to the Secretary of State in accordance with the Rules of the House.

 Author: Candace Newell